 • As stated above, the reports on CTE being a hazard of some sports was a major driving force for me to invent a brain safe sport.
 Watching interviews of Dr. Bennet Omalu and Dr. Ann McKee on brain trauma and CTE also made a difference.
 I wanted to help make a safe sport and this sport as close to totally brain safe as I can get.

 • Bare feet on earth surfaces (or grass) provide the quickest and easiest way to do outdoor earthing.
 The free electron benefits of earthing are real.
 A sport should be able to provide them and deliver those benefits.
 So in my opinion it is all “upside” on earthing; it is FREE, and no side effects.
-At best it has substantial benefits that I can attest to, and at worst, I am wrong about it (somehow, despite the studies verifying earthing benefits) and it is not so effective but harmless.
+At best it has substantial benefits that I can attest to, and at worst, it is not so effective but harmless.
 So inventing a sport that has earthing makes sense to me.

 • Along with many others, I am just fed up with the amount of injuries I see happen in the most popular outdoor sports.
 Why can’t there be a sport that is a great way to safely get exercise in a team format, and to learn teamwork and good sportsmanship?
 And why can’t it be a sport that does NOT provide the opportunity for “clocking”, “spiking or cleating”, or intentionally tripping, elbowing, or knocking over another player?
 This sport solves those problems fully.